 A Carnot Institute is a research organization which places partnership research led with, and for, industry, at the heart of its strategy.
 Carnot institutes are recognized for both their high scientific standards and their professionalism and commitment to developing high quality partnership research.

 The Institut Carnot Pasteur Microbes et Santé

-As a major player in research on infectious and chronic diseases, the institut Carnot Pasteur Microbes et Santé aims to promote, with industry partners, the development of innovative products in therapeutics, diagnostics, vaccines and biotechnology fields.
+As a major player in research on infectious and chronic diseases, Institut Carnot Pasteur Microbes & Santé aims to work with industry partners to promote the development of innovative products in the fields of therapeutics, diagnostics, vaccines and biotechnology.

-In partnership with its Scientific Steering Committee and following various selection processes, the Institut Carnot Pasteur Microbes et Santé funds:
+In partnership with its Scientific Steering Committee and based on various selection processes, Institut Carnot Pasteur Microbes & Santé funds: